Mastering Corporate Messaging: Examples, Framework and Strategies

 2. Research Your Competition

-Consider these areas when doing your research:
+Consider these areas when doing the research:

 3. Determine Your Unique Value Positioning

-• Research your customers’ pain points
+• Research the customers’ pain points

 Use these pointers to develop a strong value proposition.